Nickitas/Nickitas/README.md

 - 👨‍💻 I`m working as an **engineer in the integrated security management department at the Don State Technical University**

-- 📕 All of my projects are available at [on my github](https://github.com/Nickitas)
+- 📕 All of my projects are available at [my github](https://github.com/Nickitas)

-- 💻 Development experience: often I have to write **simple web applications** or **landing pages**, automated solution of various tasks **using python**.
-Also development and implementation of **own software in the department**
+- 💻 Development experience includes writing **simple web applications** or **landing pages**, automated solution of various tasks in **Python**.
+Also, development and implementation of **own software in the department**

 - 📫 How to reach me **nickitadatsky@gmail.com**

-- 📄 Know about my experiences: I often create the client side of sites or web applications using figma layouts or my own design.
-The area of programming in the field of artificial intelligence is also interesting.
-Passionate about IT, taking into account the latest trends and innovations in the field of programming, I try to balance between novelty, clean code and efficiency.
+- 📄 А little about my.
+I often create the **client side** of sites or web applications using **Figma** layouts or my own design.
+The area of programming in the field of Artificial Intelligence is also interesting.
+Passionate about IT, taking into account the latest trends and innovations in the field of programming, I try to balance between novelty, clean code and efficiency

-- ⚡ I consider the strengths: the ability to **speak publicly** and participate in discussions, high **communication skills**, **friendly disposition**, the ability to **work both** in a team and independently, to occupy one of the **managerial roles**, a fairly **high stress resistance and quick recovery**
+- ⚡ I consider my strengths are the ability to **speak publicly** and participate in discussions, high **communication skills**, **friendly disposition**, the ability to **work both** in a team and independently, to occupy one of the **managerial roles**, a fairly **high stress resistance and quick recovery**

 <h3 align="left">Connect with me:</h3>
 <p align="left">
   <img src="https://www.svgrepo.com/show/299513/telegram.svg" title="telegram" alt="telegram" width="20" height="20"/>
-  by telegram @Nidatsky
+  by telegram <a href="https://t.me/Nidatsky">@Nidatsky</a>
 </p>

 ---